-A. ABA measurement system
+A. ABA Measurement System

 There are different methods used to diagnose the condition of rail defects, including ultrasonic measurement [13], eddy current testing [14], and image recognition [15], among other technologies.
 Each method has different advantages and disadvantages.
-These methods help to check the crack development underneath rail surface defects (ultrasonic and eddy current) and to visually monitor rails (rail video images).
+These methods help us to check the crack development underneath rail surface defects (ultrasonic and eddy current) and to visually monitor rails (rail video images).
 However, these methods are not able to capture the dynamic response of welds under actual operation.
 By having a dynamic response, valuable information about welds can be acquired.
-A technology capable of (1) shortwave irregularity detection and (2) the capture of the dynamic response of welds is needed [16].
+A technology capable of shortwave irregularity detection and the capture of the dynamic response of welds is needed [16].
 ABA measurement systems with these capabilities have been reported in different countries: the detection of lateral and vertical track irregularities in Korea [17]; the evaluation of wheel load fluctuation and rolling noise in Japan [18]; the detection of corrugations in Poland [19] and Italy [20]; the detection of rolling contact fatigue defects, damaged welds, and insulated joints in the Netherlands ([21], [22]); and the analysis of vertical track geometry in Spain [23].
-ABA system implementation has different advantages: (1) ABA is a low-cost measurement system compared to other types of detection methods.
-(2) The ABA sensors are easy to maintain and (3) ABA can be implemented on in-service operational trains.
-Moreover, there is (4) the possibility to detect seed rail defects with no need for expensive and complex instrumentation and (5) the ability to estimate the severity level of the dynamic contact force.
-Additionally, this technology is suitable for regional networks because it is portable and cost-effective.
+ABA system implementation has following advantages.